rusefi/rusefi_documentation/HOWTO-contribute-to-documentation.md

 # How to contribute to documentation

-In order to leverage the Github pull request process for access control to the wiki, it is stored in a [Github repo](https://github.com/rusefi/rusefi_documentation).
+In order to leverage the Github pull request process for access control to the wiki, it is stored in a separate [Github repo](https://github.com/rusefi/rusefi_documentation).

 ## Editing